 And so I headed East... to the Chinese label Pocket Records, who came out of the blue to surprise me by licensing my second CD album, Footprints Through The Snow (2011) from Homesleep & I set off for my first tour of China!
 Having previously played concerts in England, Sweden, Germany, Switzerland & Italy, it was in China where I got to celebrate my 100th solo show complete with a special cake!

 Dizzy delicate acoustic pop that speaks with a soft intimacy that's extremely compelling - RECORD COLLECTOR

 Shortly afterwards I began work with the cool Italian collective, We Were Never Being Boring, who put out my third full length ANT CD album, The Birds Sing Goodnight To You And Me (2012), co-recorded & mixed By Darren Hayman & featuring other old pals: Jack Hayter, John Morrison, Suzann Rhatigan & James Milne.

 And so to recent years and my first release as Antony Harding, an instrumental digital mini-album: Only Pipe Dreams In The Pipeline, which also came out on the We Were Never Being Boring collective (2013).
-WWNBB also put out 2 digital singles (2014 & 2016), (both of which were recorded on the Isle of Wight by an old school friend of mine called Tim Charlton), and released my fourth full length CD album, By The Yellow Sea (2015), (with 2 digital singles of its own), written in China, recorded in Stockholm and mixed by Tim on the Isle of Wight.
+WWNBB also put out 2 digital singles (2014 & 2016), (both of which were recorded on the Isle of Wight by an old school friend, Tim Charlton).
+They also released the fourth full length CD album, By The Yellow Sea (2015), (with 2 digital singles of its own), written in China, recorded in Stockholm and mixed by Tim on the Isle of Wight.